Set (card game): History

-The game evolved out of a coding system that the designer used in her job as a geneticist.
-The shapes are based on those in ISO 5807.
-Set won American Mensa's Mensa Select award in 1991 and placed 9th in the 1995 Deutscher Spiele Preis.
+The game grew out of a coding system that Marsha Falco devised for her work as a geneticist.
+Its shapes are based on those in ISO 5807.
+Set won the Mensa Select award given by American Mensa in 1991 and placed 9th in the 1995 Deutscher Spiele Preis.

-The First Annual National Set Championship was hosted on January 8, 2025 at the Joint Mathematics Meeting in Seattle, Washington.
-Approximately 150 players competed, with Taiki Aiba winning first prize: a customized boxing style belt.
-The next tournament will be held at the Joint Mathematics Meeting 2026, in Washington DC.
+The inaugural Set Championship was held on January 8, 2025, at the Joint Mathematics Meeting in Seattle, Washington.
+About 150 players competed, and Taiki Aiba won first prize: a customized boxing-style belt.
+In 2026, the tournament moved to Washington, D.C., where first prize went to Anders Olsen.